Timeline of the Naxalite–Maoist insurgency

 The armed wing of the Maoists is called the People's Liberation Guerrilla Army.
-They have conducted multiple attacks on the security forces and government workers.
-The influence zone of the Naxalites is called the red corridor, which consists of about 25 districts in Central and East India in 2021.
-The insurgency reached its peak in the late 2000s with almost 180 affected districts and has been on the decline since then due to the counter-insurgency actions and development plans formulated by the Government.
-Naxalite organisations and groups have been declared as terrorist organisations under the Unlawful Activities (Prevention) Act of India (1967).
+They have conducted multiple attacks on security forces and government workers.
+The influence zone of the Naxalites is called the red corridor, which consists of about 25 districts in Central and East India as of 2021.
+The insurgency reached its peak in the late 2000s with almost 180 affected districts and was on the decline since then due to counter-insurgency actions and development plans formulated by the Government.
+Naxalite organisations and groups were declared as terrorist organisations under the Unlawful Activities (Prevention) Act of India (1967).